-- (1) Except as otherwise indicated, these amounts include the value attributable to each executive's participation in ManpowerGroup's company car program, auto insurance, life insurance premiums paid and/or the value of financial services paid for by ManpowerGroup.
-Any of these items with a value greater than \$25,000 are separately disclosed below - (2) Due to the complex nature of calculating these tax reimbursements, in certain cases the amounts are paid to the executive officers one or more years after the income to which they relate was earned by the executive officer. - (3) These contributions were made by ManpowerGroup on behalf of the executive officers under the terms of the Nonqualified Savings Plan, other than Mr. Chandrashekar.
+(1) Except as otherwise indicated, these amounts include the value attributable to each executive's participation in ManpowerGroup's company car program, auto insurance, the cost of an annual physical, life insurance premiums paid and/or the value of financial services paid for by ManpowerGroup.
+Any of these items with a value greater than \$25,000 are separately disclosed below.

+(2) Due to the complex nature of calculating these tax reimbursements, in certain cases the amounts are paid to the executive officers one or more years after the income to which they relate was earned by the executive officer.

+(3) Other than for Mr. Chandrashekar, these contributions were made by ManpowerGroup on behalf of the executive officers under the terms of the Nonqualified Savings Plan and the Company's 401(k) Plan to the extent the NEO has made a "catch-up" contribution.
 For Mr. Chandrashekar, the amount represents our contributions to the Central Provident Fund of Singapore (CPF).
-Further information regarding the Nonqualified Savings Plan can be found in the Nonqualified Deferred Compensation Table and accompanying narrative. - (4) \$25,038 of this amount reflects the lease and maintenance payments associated with Mr. Green's automobile.
-The amount also includes financial services paid by ManpowerGroup for both 2017 and 2016 of \$10,800 and \$11,400, respectively as both were paid by the Company in 2017. - (5) In addition to the amounts described above in footnote (1), this amount reflects \$18,845 for tax preparation services, \$42,173 for the lease and maintenance payments associated with Mr. Chandrashekar's car and \$16,252 for round-trip airfare from Singapore to the U.S. and from India to Singapore for members of Mr. Chandrashekar's family.
-These items have been translated at an exchange rate for SGD of 0.7486 (in U.S. Dollars) which was the exchange rate in effect on December 31, 2017.
-These benefits are paid to Mr. Chandrashekar in connection with his assignment to Singapore. - (6) This amount reflects tax payments paid on Mr. Chandrashekar's behalf for compensation he received in 2017 in connection with time spent in the United States as part of his roles and responsibilities.
-The amount of these taxes are subject to future adjustment after calculation of the final taxes due by Mr. Chandrashekar.
+Further information regarding the Nonqualified Savings Plan can be found in the Nonqualified Deferred Compensation Table and accompanying narrative.

+(4) In addition to the amounts described above in footnote (1), this amount reflects \$40,305 for tax preparation services, \$39,174 for the lease and maintenance payments associated with Mr. Chandrashekar's car and \$14,786 for round-trip airfare from India to the U.S. and from India to Singapore for members of Mr. Chandrashekar's family.
+These items have been translated at an exchange rate for SGD of 0.7337 (in U.S. Dollars) which was the exchange rate in effect on December 31, 2018.
+These benefits are paid to Mr. Chandrashekar in connection with his assignment to Singapore.

+(5) This amount reflects tax payments paid on Mr. Chandrashekar's behalf for compensation he received in 2018 in connection with time spent in the United States as part of his roles and responsibilities.
+The amount of these taxes is subject to future adjustment after calculation of the final taxes due by Mr. Chandrashekar.

+(6) In addition to the amounts described above in footnote (1), this amount includes \$75,000 in consulting fees paid to Mr. Green under the consulting agreement he entered into with the Company effective October 2, 2018, which was after his retirement from the Company.

-Grants of Plan-Based Awards in 2017
+Grants of Plan-Based Awards in 2018